 Pay-TV Segment.
 Operation of our DISH TV services requires that we have adequate satellite transmission capacity for the programming that we offer.
 Moreover, competitive conditions may require that we expand our offering of new programming.
 While we generally have had in-orbit satellite capacity sufficient to transmit our existing channels and some backup capacity to recover the transmission of certain critical programming, our backup capacity is limited.
 In the event of a failure or loss of any of our owned or leased satellites, we may need to acquire or lease additional satellite capacity or relocate one of our other satellites and use it as a replacement for the failed or lost satellite.
-Such a failure could result in a prolonged loss of critical programming or a significant delay in our plans to expand programming as necessary to remain competitive and cause us to expend a significant portion of our cash to acquire or lease additional satellite capacity.
+Such a failure could result in a prolonged loss of critical programming as necessary to remain competitive and cause us to expend a significant portion of our cash to acquire or lease additional satellite capacity.